stryker-mutator/stryker4k/docs/Configuration.md

     useJUnit()
 }
 ```
-2. Set the command value in your `stryker-conf.json` to: `gradlew stryker`
+2. Set the command value in your `stryker-conf.json` to: `./gradlew stryker`

 This configuration wil cache the output of your build tasks while still rerunning your test task for every mutation.